John2617/cokify/README.md

 👨‍🍳 **Chef Dashboard**
 - Login/Register as Chef
 - Post recipes with image, ingredients, and step-by-step instructions
 - View and manage own recipe posts

 👤 **User Dashboard**
 - Login/Register as User
 - View all chef recipes
 - Like, Save, and Comment on recipes
 - View saved recipes
 - Unique user profile with activity history
+- Search Bar To Search Recipes

 📢 **Common**
 - Multi-authentication (User/Chef)